openreadersbibles/docs.openreadersbibles.org/docs/glosses-votes.md

 Each user can cast a vote for the gloss he or she thinks is best.
 Whichever gloss has the most votes is the gloss that will be used.

 (A gloss is usually just the definition of a word.
-For alternatives to this, see [Adding Glosses](gloss-types.md).)
+For alternatives to this, see [Glosses](gloss-types.md).)

 When you add a gloss to a word, that gloss will automatically be suggested for other instances of that word.